linksgo2011/springboot-mybatis-boilerplate/README.md

 - Base CRUD with MyBatis
 - Pagination
 - Common mapper
-- One to Many relationship >> current
+- One to Many relationship
-- Auth system
+- Auth system >> current
+- Swagger
 - Base CRUD Api test
 - Criteria Query
 - Authentication and Authorization
 - Arch unit
+- Feature toggle
 - More

 ## some dashboard projects for reference